 If XXX was about everything coming to a head at once, Old was about compartmentalization.
 The album, Brown's first since amassing a national fan base, was explicitly split into A- and B-sides, where the dark, autobiographical songs came first and were followed by a string of electronic-inspired cuts designed to land him high-paying festival gigs.
 It was a smart deconstruction of how art and commerce gnaw at one another; it was brilliant in stretches, dealing with cause-and-effect in absolute terms while muddying up the chronology.
 It could also be difficult to listen to, both for its disregard for familiar arcs of mood and sound and for the naked way he addressed his psychological pain on the front half.

-On "Clean Up," the penultimate song on the A-side, Danny's laying next to a woman whose name he forgets in a hotel room he trashed the night before.
+On "Clean Up," the penultimate song on the A-side, Danny's lying next to a woman whose name he forgets in a hotel room he trashed the night before.
 "I know it ain't right, but in this state I don't care," he raps:

 "A whole week went past, I ain't gone nowhere